rendomnet/treebase/readme.md

 # TreeBase

-`Treebase` is a versatile and efficient library designed to manage and manipulate tree structures.
+`Treebase` is library designed to manage and manipulate tree structures.
 With a host of powerful utilities and a straightforward API, working with hierarchical data structures has never been easier.

 <img src="https://user-images.githubusercontent.com/18900210/260242268-b2b914db-8d83-4540-bb07-c00126612e18.png" width="300" height="300" />

 ## Features

 - **Easy Manipulation**: Add, delete, update, or move nodes with ease.
-- **Reindexing Support**: Ensure your tree remains organized even after intensive operations.
-- **High Performance**: Optimized for both small and large datasets, ensuring high performance at all times.
+- **Search**: Search for nodes based on a specific property.
+- **Hierarchical Tree**: Construct a hierarchical tree structure from a flat list of items.
+- **Dictionary**: Get a key-value dictionary of all items in the tree structure.

 ## Installation